The Russians shall not have Romania

 “The siege had held up the main Russian advance into Bulgaria and captured the world's admiration. ”

 The first Russian attack failed....
-Europe was electrified by the news of Russian defeat at Plevna.
+Europe was electrified by the news of the Russian defeat at Plevna.
 People could hardly believe that the mighty Russian hordes had been defeated by a handful of Turks.
 The name of Osman Pasha rang throughout the world....
-The Czar gave orders for Plevna to be starved into submission.
+The Czar issued orders to starve Plevna into submission.
 Thousands and thousands of fresh Russian troops were brought to the scene for the purpose of encircling and blockading the little town.

 “All over the continent of Europe, especially in England, hundreds upon hundreds of newborn babes were named after the Turkish general: Osman Pasha the "Turkish Tiger, who tamed the Russian bear."